An Expected Linear-Time Algorithm for the Farthest-Segment Voronoi Diagram: Introduction

-In this paper we give linear-time algorithms (expected and deterministic) for constructing tree-like Voronoi diagrams with disconnected regions, after the sequence of their faces within an enclosing boundary or at infinity is known.
-We focus on the farthest-segment Voronoi diagram, however, the same techniques are applicable to constructing the order-$(k{+}1)$ subdivision within a given order-$k$ segment Voronoi region and updating in linear time the nearest-neighbor segment Voronoi diagram following deletion of one site.
-Interestingly, the latter two problems require computing initially two different tree-like diagrams.
-A major difference from the respective problems for points is that the sequence of faces along the relevant enclosing boundary forms a Davenport-Schinzel sequence of order at least two, \footnote{Order-3 for the farthest-segment Voronoi diagram, order-4 for the order-$k$ segment Voronoi diagram, order-2 for disjoint segments or the corresponding abstract Voronoi diagrams.} in contrast to the case of points, where no repetition can exist.
-Repetition introduces several complications, including the fact that the sequence of Voronoi faces along the relevant boundary for a subset of the original segments, $S'\subset S$, is not a subsequence of the respective sequence for $S$.
+In this paper we present an expected linear-time algorithm to construct the farthest segment Voronoi diagram, after the sequence of its faces at infinity is known.
+Our approach is inspired by the randomized approach of Chew~\cite{Chew90} to construct the Voronoi diagram of points in convex position.
+It establishes the means to deal with disconnected regions within this framework and we expect it to be applicable in other cases of tree-like diagrams.
+A major difference with respective problems for points is that the sequence of Voronoi faces along a relevant enclosing boundary forms a Davenport-Schinzel sequence of order $\geq 2$ (order $3$ for the farthest-segment Voronoi diagram) in contrast to the case of points, where no repetition can exist.
+Repetition introduces several complications, including the fact that the sequence of Voronoi faces at infinity for a subset of the original segments, $S'\subset S$, is not a subsequence of the respective sequence for $S$.
 In addition, such a subsequence may not even correspond to a Voronoi diagram.
-Thus, intermediate diagrams of our algorithms are interesting on their own right.
-They have the structural properties of the relevant segment Voronoi diagram, however, they do not correspond to such a diagram nor are they instances of abstract Voronoi diagrams.
+The intermediate diagrams computed by our algorithm are interesting in their own right.
+They have the structural properties of segment Voronoi diagrams, however, they do not correspond to a segment diagram, nor are they instances of abstract Voronoi diagrams.

-The purpose of this paper is to extend the paradigm of the existing linear constructions for tree-structured diagrams beyond the case of points in convex position \cite{AGSS89}.
-Our goal is to generalize fundamental techniques known for points to more general objects so that the computation of their basic diagrams can be unified, despite their structural differences.
-As a byproduct we also improve the time complexity of the basic iterative approach to construct the order-$k$ Voronoi diagram to $O(k^2n+ n\log n)$ from the standard $O(k^2n\log n)$ \cite{PZ14}, and also updating a nearest neighbor diagram after deletion of one site in time proportional to the updates performed in the diagram.

-The segment counterpart of order-$k$ Voronoi diagrams, $k\geq 1$, is an important variant for a variety of applications dealing with polygonal objects or embedded planar graphs, see, e.g.,~\cite{P11} and references therein, for examples in the semiconductor industry.
+The resulting algorithm in this paper is very simple, no more complicated than its counterpart for points (see e.g., \cite{CGbook}).
+The major challenge is formulating and handling the intermediate structures.
+We expect these structures to also be useful in considering the linear-time framework of Aggarwal et al.~\cite{AGSS89}, which remains an open problem. \footnote{ A preliminary version of this paper \cite{ISAAC15} contains a gap in adapting the framework of \cite{AGSS89}, thus, a deterministic linear-time algorithm remains open.}